ApolloNet/pdepda/contents/en/sections/elbeuf.md

       - document: Police report dated July 17, 1942 about yellow stars being painted on the synagogue on Rue Grémont in Elbeuf.
         component: doc-left
         legend: RMM.
 Fabrique des savoirs, Heritage Archives (Elbeuf Holdings, 9Fi3878)
         text: <p>The police report indicates that this act took place the night of July 16 to 17, 1942.
-This coincided with the Vélodrome d'hiver, an operation that started at 4:00 a.m. on July 16 in Paris during which the French police rounded up and arrested 13,152 people, including 4,000 children, for deportation.</p>
+This coincided with the Vélodrome d'hiver roundup, an operation that started at 4:00 a.m. on July 16 in Paris during which the French police rounded up and arrested 13,152 people, including 4,000 children, for deportation.</p>
         medias:
           - /files/Doc12_9Fi3878.jpg
       - document: Workers’ petition on behalf of the owners of the Blin & Blin company, June 10, 1941.